wallarm/product-documentation/docs/latest/updating-migrating/node-artifact-versions.md

 * Initial release 4.10, including optimizations, and security enhancements for the Docker image.
 [See changelog](what-is-new.md)

 ## Envoy-based Docker image

+!!! info "Pending upgrade to 4.10"
+    This artifact has not been updated to Wallarm node 4.10 yet; an upgrade is pending.
+The 4.10 features are not supported on nodes deployed with this artifact.

 [How to upgrade](docker-container.md)